obscurename/Rocksmith2014Backup/README.md

 It requires Steam & Rocksmith2014 for steam, but it does not run Rocksmith using Steam GameID, instead if runs Rocksmith2014 by the executable name.
 This application is made to be ran via steam.

 # Setup
-Setup requires the "Rocksmith2014.exe" name, so rename the original "Rocksmith2014.exe" to "Rocksmith.exe" or "Game.exe".
+Setup requires the "Rocksmith2014.exe" name, so; rename the original "Rocksmith2014.exe" to "Game.exe".

 Put the "Rocksmith2014.exe" in the releases page into the Rocksmith 2014 game directory